ievapudz/Course_Work/README.md

 sbatch --output=data/CRISPR/slurm/C2EP.out scripts/CRISPR/C2EP_embeddings.sh
 ```

+690 (out of 943) sequences were short enough to have full embeddings for them.
+The remaining sequences needed
+to be split to generate their embeddings (other dataset created - documentation of the flow below).

 A command that was used to save embeddings to NPZ and CSV files:
 ```
 ./scripts/CRISPR/C2EP_embeddings.py > data/CRISPR/C2EP_embeddings.csv